-Joel Osteen Denies He Closed Lakewood Church’s Doors To Hurricane Harvey Victims In Houston
+Joel Osteen Denies Closing Lakewood Church’s Doors To Hurricane Harvey Victims In Houston

 — Lynne Gabriel (@heyitslynneg) August 28, 2017

-The tweet received online backlash, with some people pointing out that the areas she showed in the photos are located in the basement area and therefore should give Joel Osteen enough cause to deny shelter to Harvey Hurricane victims.
+The tweet received online backlash, with some people pointing out that the areas she showed in the photos are located in the basement area and therefore shouldn’t give Joel Osteen enough cause to deny shelter to Harvey Hurricane victims.

 Hurricane Harvey, which has evoked comparisons to Hurricane Katrina in 2005, has since been downgraded to a tropical storm.
 Thousands of evacuees have streamed into Houston’s George R. Brown Convention Center, the largest shelter used in the calamity.
 The shelter, which initially announced it can accommodate 5,000 evacuees, is now at overcapacity with 6,000.
 Officials said that around 10,000 evacuees are expected to require shelter on account of the heavy flooding.